 Definition and Epidemiology of Pediatric Constipation

-In UK, motions about thrice a day to alternate daily are considered “normal”.
-Constipation often conveys infrequent passage of hard dry stool.
+In the UK, motions about thrice a day to alternate daily are considered “normal.”
+Constipation often conveys the infrequent passage of hard, dry stool.
 Symptoms for more than two weeks are considered significant.

 The Iowa criteria of constipation meant for children at least two years of age comprises of two or more of the following characteristics in the 8 weeks preceding examination:

 - Less than three bowel movements per week

 - Large stools in the rectum or felt on abdominal examination

 - History of large sized stools that may obstruct the toilet

 - More than one episode of fecal incontinence per week

 - Retentive posturing (withholding behavior)

 Functional (voluntary) withholding is the most common cause of constipation.